Prime-Inspire/Simple-Dictionary-App/README.md

 # Simple-Dictionary-App
 A Simple Dictionary command line app built with Python.
-Using API callbacks and Json Response
+Using API callbacks and Json

 * How To Run
   * `virtualenv env`